 Symptoms of dry socket are:

-Factors that increase the risk for dry socket include:
+Factors that increase the risk for a dry socket include:

 A dry socket looks like a hole left after tooth extraction, where exposed bone within the socket or around the perimeter is visible.
 The opening where the tooth was pulled may appear empty, dry, or have a whitish, bone-like color.